 They are so powerful that they are out of our control.

 Not only do climate conditions and other natural conditions produce humungous amounts of power but they are UNpredictable.

-Had seismologists been aware of what was going to take place none of these people would’ve been there.
+Had seismologists been aware of what was going to take place, none of these people would’ve been there.
 It was a total surprise.
-Increased seismic activity had been recorded for a couple of weeks but no indications of anything major was signified as imminent.
+Increased seismic activity had been recorded for a couple of weeks, but no indications of anything major was signified as imminent.
 There had been no detection of disturbing underground seismic movement.

-When you see some of the video footage caught by those unfortunate enough to have been there, literally engulfed by the smoke and fumes, but fortunate enough to have escaped the inferno, you realize how sudden and how swiftly nature’s power is in control.
+When you see some video footage caught by those unfortunate enough to have been there, literally engulfed by the smoke and fumes, but fortunate enough to have escaped the inferno, you realize how sudden and how swiftly nature’s power is in control.
 We are on the receiving end and need to comprehend our relationship to climatic and natural conditions.

 How has ‘climate change‘ impacted ‘climate conditions‘

 Here’s the point to think about.

 If the ‘original’ forces that caused our climate conditions to be reasonable, that is bearable and livable for us humans who live comfortably in a very short range of temperature (10-30 degrees Celsius give or take a few) and relative humidity (30 to 50%).
 There have been exceptions, but generally it is these climatic conditions that have reigned on earth for millions of years allowing life to exist on Earth.

 So, considering just the power of a hurricane as part of the temperature and water equation of ‘climate conditions‘ and attributing ‘climate change‘ to man and his management of earth’s temperature and water resources can you begin to imagine what is necessary, the extent of intervention, to begin to shake up this balance in climate conditions?